-Connect store locations to Sumtracker warehouses
+Connect Shopify locations to Sumtracker warehouses

 For each store location, you have two choices:

-• Create a new Sumtracker warehouse — for locations being added to Sumtracker for the first time
+- Create a new Sumtracker warehouse - for locations being added to Sumtracker for the first time

-• Link to an existing Sumtracker warehouse — useful when you're connecting a second or third store, and the new store's location is physically the same as a warehouse you've already created in Sumtracker
+- Link to an existing Sumtracker warehouse - useful when you're connecting a second or third store, and the new store's location is physically the same as a warehouse you've already created in Sumtracker

-💡 When connecting a second or third store, carefully review whether each new store location should map to an existing Sumtracker warehouse or to a new one.
+💡 💡When connecting a second or third store, carefully review whether each new store location should map to an existing Sumtracker warehouse or to a new one.
 Linking the right locations together is what keeps your inventory consistent across multiple sales channels.

-Choosing the inventory master
+Choosing the sync mode

 For each connection, you also need to decide who is the inventory master — Sumtracker or your store.
 The master is the source of truth for inventory: its numbers will overwrite the other side.